Meteor (automobile): History

 The initial 1949 Meteor was introduced on June 25, 1948, at the same time the Ford Deluxe and Custom series were introduced across North America, and shared the new postwar full-sized Ford bodies, chassis, and powertrains but with unique trim.
 It used a Mercury grille and was powered by a 100 bhp, 239 CID flathead V8 similar to that used in 1946–1953 U.S. Ford passenger cars.
 Meteor, as well as the Canadian Ford, kept the flathead V8 engine through 1954.
 The new OHV V8 which US Fords offered beginning in 1954 was not introduced in Canada until the 1955 model year.
-The following year, Ford of Canada introduced a six-cylinder engine for Canadian Ford and Meteor cars.
+The following year, Ford of Canada introduced a six-cylinder engine for Canadian Ford cars.
 Meteor models continued to use the Ford body with unique items such as grilles, taillights, and moldings.
+From 1952 Meteor models used Ford's new Mainline, Customline, and Crestline model names.
 The 1952–1954 Meteors used Mercury instrument panels and dashboards.
 In mid-1954, some Niagara and Rideau models began using Ford instrument panels and dashes.
 These cars were named Niagara Special and Rideau Special and were priced around C$67 less than regular Niagaras or Rideaus.

-In 1954, Meteor changed to its own series names.
-The entry-level car was called just Meteor, replacing Ford's Mainline series.
-The mid-level Ford Customline became the Meteor Niagara, while the top trim level Ford Crestline became the Meteor Rideau.
+For 1954, Meteors no longer shared their model names with Ford models.
+The entry-level Meteor Mainline was discontinued and the new base model did not have a specific model name.
+The mid-level Meteor Customline was replaced with the Meteor Niagara and the top trim level Meteor Crestline was replaced with the Meteor Rideau.

 A rebadged, Canadian-built version of the Ford Ranchero was added in 1957, and continued to be produced until 1959 as the "Meteor Ranchero."
 The Montcalm series was added in mid-1959 as a counterpart to Ford's new Galaxie models.

 Meteor was discontinued as a brand name after 1961 for a number of reasons.
 The Meteor name was selected for a new vehicle introduced in the Mercury line, the intermediate sized Mercury Meteor, beginning in 1962, and the entire Mercury line had already been dropped down in price (moving closer to the niche previously served by the Meteor brand in Canada) due to slow Mercury sales and the discontinuation of the Edsel brand.